 17.2.
-AGE DISCRIMINATION
+Age Discrimination

-For the protection of youths, some jobs or activities are forbidden for persons under 18 years old or subject to special authorization from their parents, legal representatives or Family Judge (section 10.8).
+For the protection of youths, some jobs or activities are forbidden for persons under 18 years of age or subject to special authorization from their parents, legal representatives or Family Judge (section 10.8).

-People under 21 years old cannot be hired for underground mining activities without a previous ability exam.
+People under 21 years of age cannot be hired for underground mining activities without a previous ability exam.

-17.3 RACE DISCRIMINATION
+17.3.
+RACE DISCRIMINATION